HLR/Misinformation-Detection/README.md

 └── train.tsv
 ```

+Then, run the code `src/data_preprocess.py` to generate the clean data from raw data.
+Note that the current data excludes the low-frequency labels.
+If you want to use the dataset without the removed labels, change the function `get_low_freq` in the `annotation.py` file

 ## Persuasive Writing Strategy Detection with RoBERTa

 To train and test RoBERTa on the persuasive strategy labeling, you should run the following scripts based on the level: